se-panfilov/anarchy-engine/packages/anarchy-legal/src/Templates/SECURITY_NON_COMMERCIAL_TEMPLATE.md

 ## Safe Harbor

 We welcome good-faith research that avoids privacy violations and service disruption.
-If you comply with this policy and act in good faith, we **do not intend** to pursue legal action **solely** for your security research on this Project.
+If you comply with this policy and act in good faith, we **do not intend** to pursue legal action **solely** for your security research on this {{PRODUCT_TERM}}.
 This policy does not authorize unlawful activity or override third-party terms, and it does not protect actions that cause harm or data loss.

 **Governing Law:** subject to mandatory law, matters under this policy are handled under **{{GOVERNING_LAW_COUNTRY}}/{{GOVERNING_VENUE}}**.